llnl/benchmarks/README.md

 # Benchmarks

-This is a repository that contains items relevant for Tri-lab benchmarking activities relating to Advanced Simulation & Computing (ASC).
+This is a repository that contains items relevant for Tri-lab benchmarking activities related to Advanced Simulation & Computing (ASC).
 ASC is a Program under the Department of Energy (DOE) National Nuclear Security Administration (NNSA).

 ## Documentation